lych1233/compactDRL/readme.md

 - Some tricks are not implemented for the sake of simplicity and clarity, and thus the performance may be worse than the best implementation
+- Hyperparameters are not tuned carefully, but they are set safely and areuniversal to similar environments
 - Currently it only supports environments with either simple discrete action space of one-dimensional vectorized continuous action space
-- RNN-based models are not suportted due to simplicity
+- RNN-based models are not suportted to make an elegant implementation (or maybe due to my limited coding skills)
--

 ## Run